Skip to main content

 The Clean Air Act, like other laws enacted by Congress, was incorporated into the United States Code as Title 42, Chapter 85.
 The House of Representatives maintains a current version of the U.S. Code, which includes Clean Air Act changes enacted since 1990.

 This site provides links to sections of the U.S. Code containing the amended text of the Clean Air Act.
 Section numbers in the U.S. Code are different than the Clean Air Act's section numbers.
-The table of contents below gives corresponding section numbers in the Clean Air Act (CAA) and the U.S. Code (USC).
+The following table of contents gives corresponding section numbers in the Clean Air Act (CAA) and the U.S. Code (USC).
 Another difference is that titles in the Clean Air Act correspond to subchapters in the U.S. Code.

-Image of air pollution from various sources
+composite of air pollution from various sources

 Clean Air Act Table of Contents by Title